SGD Help: Genome SnapshotView a quick video tutorial about SGD's Genome Snapshot.

 - Accessing the Genome Snapshot

-This resource provides information on the status of the Saccharomyces cerevisiae genome.
-It includes information on the genomic features and GO annotations.
-All the data displayed on this page are available in one or more files (SGD_features.tab, gene_associations.sgd, go_slim_mapping.tab) at SGD's Download site.
+The Genome Snapshot provides information on the annotation status of the Saccharomyces cerevisiae genome.
+It includes information on the genomic features, Gene Ontology (GO) annotations, and Phenotype annotations.
+All the data displayed on this page are available in one or more files (SGD_features.tab, gene_associations.sgd, go_slim_mapping.tab, phenotype_data.tab) at SGD's Downloads site.
 YeastMine can also be used to retrieve chromosomal features that match specific criteria.

 Go to the Genome Snapshot